 Ensure that students directly benefit from increased access to arts education and empowered art teachers

-The goal of this partnership is to provide participating community with a comprehensive artlook® platform -- a resource that will yield immeasurable benefit to each community individually as well as make it possible for the Kennedy Center to do a wider national study on arts access in public schools.
+This comprehensive artlook® platform is a resource that will yield immeasurable benefit to our community as well as make it possible for the Kennedy Center to do a wider national study on arts access in public schools.

 artlook® has been used for more than five years to expand student access to the arts with extraordinary success in Chicago Public Schools, the nation’s third-largest school system.
 We look forward to working alongside all of our new, national stakeholders to leverage this tool and further the impact we have made in arts education thus far.